cattanimarco/Grafici-GFX/README.md

 ![interpolated data](https://github.com/cattanimarco/Grafici-Test/blob/master/imgs/subplot.bmp)

 ### Multiplot
 It is possible to have draw multiple plot one over each other in a layered fashion.
-This can be achieved just by calling the plot function multiple times without changing the boundaries before
+This can be achieved just by calling the plot function multiple times without changing the boundary before
 1. Initialize
 ```
 DataSourceFloat dataset;